 This gorgeous pink mural is on the side of Bello Wedding World on the corner of Main Street and East 16th Avenue.
 It was painted by Sarah Delaney as part of the 2017 Vancouver Mural Festival.

 This giraffe/floral mural is SO beautiful!
 It almost feels wrong this is in an alley with dumpsters, but if anything can liven up an ugly alley, it’s this mural.
 It’s huge (100 feet wide!) and colourful and bright, and you can’t help but smile when you see it.
-It was painted by Ilya Viryachev in 2016 as a collaboration with the City of Vancouver and the Mount Pleasant Business Improvement Association.
-It is located in an alley off East 8th Avenue near the corner of Main Street and East 8th Avenue.
+Ilya Viryachev painted this in 2016 in collaboration with the City of Vancouver and the Mount Pleasant Business Improvement Association.
+It is in an alley off East 8th Avenue near the corner of Main Street and East 8th Avenue.

 [edit: as of 2019, this mural has been torn down.
 Such a shame, this giraffe was beautiful!]